Grote Kerk, Haarlem: Christianity in Haarlem

 Haarlem has had a Christian parish church since the 9th century.
 This first church was a "daughter church" of Velsen, which itself was founded in 695 by St. Willibrord.
-This early first church was a wooden church on the same site of the current Sint-Bavokerk.
+This early first church was a wooden church on the same site as the Grote Kerk.
 Extensions and expansions over the centuries led to its formal consecration in 1559 when the first bishop Nicolaas van Nieuwland was appointed.
 Only 19 years later, after the Spanish occupation ended (they won the Siege of Haarlem) and Haarlem reverted to the Protestant House of Orange, the church was confiscated during the episode known as the Haarlemse noon and converted to Protestantism as part of the Protestant Reformation.

 At this time most of the art and silver artefacts were also seized and what was not sold or destroyed has survived in the Haarlem municipal collection, which is now in the collection of the Frans Hals Museum.
 The Haarlem Catholics took what they could carry with them and went underground, meeting thereafter in various schuilkerken, the most prominent ones known as the St. Franciscus statie and the St. Josephs statie.
 Eventually, the St. Josephstatie built a new church across from the Janskerk called the St. Josephkerk, and this church, after growing and becoming a cathedral again, built a new cathedral on the Leidsevaart in the 19th century.
 Since the building of this new Cathedral of St. Bavo, there has been much confusion about the name of the Bavochurch, since as a Protestant church it is not even dedicated to Saint Bavo.
 For this reason it is officially called Grote Kerk, which just means "Big Church".